String attractors and bi-infinite words: Introduction

 \section{Introduction}

-A string attractor of a finite word (or sequence of symbols) is a set of positions which captures all the factors of this word, in the sense that every factor has an occurrence overlapping one of the positions.
-The size of such a set can be related to data compression techniques such as the Lempel-Ziv factorisation or the Burrows-Wheeler transform~\cite{prezza_2018}.
-As such, string attractors (and in particular string attractors of minimal size) provide a common ground between various compression methods and open the door to new techniques.
+A string attractor of a finite word (or sequence of symbols) is a set of positions which captures all the factors of this word, in the sense that every factor has an occurrence crossing one of the positions.
+Such a set can be related to data compression techniques such as the Lempel-Ziv factorisation or the Burrows-Wheeler transform~\cite{prezza_2018}.
+As such, string attractors (and in particular string attractors of minimal size) provide a common ground between various compression methods and may open the door to new techniques.

 Originating in the field of data compression algorithms, string attractors have quickly gained much traction in the combinatorics on words community as a simple enough object having a far from trivial behaviour when faced with operations such as concatenation.
+String attractors (for bi-infinite words) also appeared independently (and not explicitly named) as a technical tool in symbolic dynamics, in the study of so-called indistinguishable asymptotic pairs \cite{Barbieri_Labbe_Starosta, barbieri2025indistinguishable}.

 Finding a string attractor of minimal size is known to be an NP-complete problem in general~\cite{prezza_2018}.
 Therefore the search quickly turned to particular finite words, such as the prefixes of the Thue-Morse word~\cite{schaeffer_2021, Kutsukake_et_al} or standard Sturmian words~\cite{mantaci_2021}.
 Using combinatorial techniques, string attractors have also been used to characterise Sturmian and quasi-Sturmian (one-sided) infinite words~\cite{sa_and_infinite_words,sa_and_infinite_words_extended_version}, two famous families of words which can be seen as the simplest interesting infinite words.
-These works consider string attractors for each of the prefixes of the infinite word, and not for the infinite word itself.
-The reason for this is simple: when naturally defining string attractors of one-sided infinite words, the only words admitting a finite string attractor are eventually periodic~\cite{sa_and_infinite_words}, so this notion has limited interest.
-Indeed, a fixed position can cover a bounded amount a factors of each length, so a finite string attractor implies that the factor complexity is bounded.
+These works consider string attractors for prefixes of the infinite word, and not for the infinite word itself.
+The reason for this is simple: the only one-sided infinite words admitting a finite string attractor are eventually periodic~\cite{sa_and_infinite_words}, so this notion has limited interest.
+Indeed, a fixed position can capture a bounded amount of factors of each length, so a finite string attractor implies that the factor complexity is bounded.